AReyad/caesar-cipher/README.md

 ## About

-This project is part of the Ruby on Rails path of [The Odin Project](https://www.theodinproject.com/lessons/ruby-caesar-cipher/) curriculum.
+This project is part of the Ruby Progamming lessons of [The Odin Project](https://www.theodinproject.com/lessons/ruby-caesar-cipher/) curriculum.

 ## Features